ninbura/nvim/readme.md

     - allow Lazy time to install plugins
     - allow Treesitter time to install parsers
     - `:q` (may have to do this twice because of lazy window)
+6. ### intialize github copilot
+    - If you pay for GitHub copilot, and would like to utilize it via this configuration; run the following command and follow the printed instructions.
+    - ```
+      :Copilot setup
+      ```
 # changing configurations
 - ### preface
     - To change configurations on the fly, simply rename you your nvim configuration folder & set the `NVIM_APPNAME` environment variable accordingly.